-Vaadin Designer works projects using Vaadin 7.5 or later.
-In short, create a new project with "Creating and Running a Project with Eclipse"., and choose 7.5 or later as Vaadin version, as described in
+Vaadin Designer works projects using Vaadin Framework 8.
+In short, create a new project as described in "Creating a Vaadin Project".

 Give your design a descriptive name.
 Using a naming convention to separate the design’s companion Java file from the classes using it will make things easier for you later.